crimsonclyde/CrimsonCFG/README.md

 2. **Open the 'External Repository' tab.**
 3. **Paste the URL of your Git repository** (e.g., `https://github.com/yourusername/your-playbooks-repo.git`) into the field provided.
 4. **Click 'Save External Repository Settings'** to save the URL and clone the repository.
-5. **Click 'Refresh Playbooks'** to update the playbook list and load your playbooks.
+5. **Click 'Refresh Playbooks'** to pull latest changes and update the playbook list.

 > **Warning:** Only use repositories you own and trust.
 Running untrusted playbooks can compromise your system.